ThiriYaminHsu/qmath/README.md

 In the future, if tests will take too long, we will allow marking some of them as "slow", and run only "fast" tests on pre-commit hook.

+### Profiling

+To profile a piece of code:
+* Put the code you want to profile in profiling/code.py.
+* Run `./profiling/run.sh`
+* Download file profiling/profile.json locally (right-click -> Download...).
+* Go to https://www.speedscope.app/ and upload profile.json.